Akshm512/texttohash/README.md

 5. View and copy the resulting hash value.

 ## Technologies Used
-- Python (if backend is Python)
+- Python
-- Flask (if applicable)
+- Flask
 - HTML, CSS, JavaScript for frontend
-- Any other relevant technologies

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and free to used